opencontainers/distribution-spec/spec.md

 }
 ```

+Note that catalog operations are optional for registry implementations.
-Note that the contents of the response are specific to the registry implementation.
+Contents of the response are specific to the registry implementation.
 Some registries may opt to provide a full catalog output, limit it based on the user's access level or omit upstream results, if providing mirroring functionality.
 Subsequently, the presence of a repository in the catalog listing only means that the registry *may* provide access to the repository at the time of the request.
 Conversely, a missing entry does *not* mean that the registry does not have the repository.